johanasev/actividad-simulacion1/README.md

 5. Now, run the same processes, but with the switching behavior set to switch to another process whenever one is WAITING for I/O (`-l 1:0,4:100 -c -S SWITCH ON IO`).
 What happens now?
 Use `-c` and `-p` to confirm that you are right.

    <details>
+   <summary>Results</summary>

    <summary>Answer</summary>
-   **Answer:** Due to the use of the SWITCH ON IO, the answer obtained is the same as the answer to question 3, because the SWITCH ON IO flag is preconfigured, i.e., regardless of whether it is used or not, the IO processes will always be executed first, as long as they are in the command first.
+   Due to the use of the SWITCH ON IO, the answer obtained is the same as the answer to question 3, because the SWITCH ON IO flag is preconfigured, i.e., regardless of whether it is used or not, the IO processes will always be executed first, as long as they are in the command first.
 Example: 1:0,4:100
    </details>
    <br>

 6. One other important behavior is what to do when an I/O completes.
 With `-I IO RUN LATER`, when an I/O completes, the process that issued it is not necessarily run right away; rather, whatever was running at the time keeps running.
 What happens when you run this combination of processes? (`./process-run.py -l 3:0,5:100,5:100,5:100 -S SWITCH ON IO -c -p -I IO RUN LATER`) Are system resources being effectively utilized?

    <details>
+   <summary>Results</summary>

    <summary>Answer</summary>
-   **Answer:** When we execute this combination of processes, which include the SIWTCH ON IO and IO RUN LATER flags, we lose the execution priority of the IO processes as a block and we obtain a partial execution, in this way, 1 of 3 IO processes is executed, and when identifying that a CPU process is in execution, the IO is put in standby and executes the CPU, this thanks to the IO RUN LATER flag.
+When we execute this combination of processes, which include the SIWTCH ON IO and IO RUN LATER flags, we lose the execution priority of the IO processes as a block and we obtain a partial execution, in this way, 1 of 3 IO processes is executed, and when identifying that a CPU process is in execution, the IO is put in standby and executes the CPU, this thanks to the IO RUN LATER flag.
 So, we can say that the resources are not being used efficiently, since the CPU was idle for quite some time.
    </details>
    <br>

 7. Now run the same processes, but with `-I IO RUN IMMEDIATE` set, which immediately runs the process that issued the I/O. How does this behavior differ?
 Why might running a process that just completed an I/O again be a good idea?

    <details>
+   <summary>Results</summary>

    <summary>Answer</summary>
     With respect to the previous execution, the results differ, since the LATER RUN puts the IO processes on hold (which affects the execution time and does not make good use of resources), while the IMIMMEDIATE RUN, being an immediate process, takes the IO processes as a priority (without leaving them on hold), and unless the CPU processes encounter a io_done, they will not stop, but will continue to run simultaneously, therefore, this process turns out to be more efficient.
 We can consider this a good practice because there are always processes running, which improves response time (evidenced by the reduction of time cycles), makes the most of the CPU and also allows IO processes not to have to wait.
    </details>